AllyYL/casestudy/src/projects/digitaltemple.md

 ## Overview

 From architectural space to speculative UX—**<b>this project explores how design can best faciliate the learning of foreign & esoteric subjects</b>**.
-I was the **project manager** and **product designer** for a series of educational websites focused on Kaihua Monastery.
-The site itself features **annotated images, virtual gallery, interactive 3D models, and learning games** to explore Buddhist art history.
+I was the **product designer** and **project manager** leading the multi-disciplinary project focused on Kaihua Monastery.
+The site itself features **annotated images, virtual gallery, 3D models,** and **learning games** to explore Buddhist art history.
 <br><br>

 <div class="layout-twocolumn">